smmd/smmd/README.md

 :envelope: How to reach me: Twitter please -> @sagmmd

 :zap: Fun facts:
-- :baby: The first time that I wrote code on a computer I was 4 years old, I was working without pay :trollface: for my old brother as a transcription machine.<br>
+- :baby: The first time I wrote code on a computer I was 4 years old, I was working without pay :trollface: for my old brother as a transcription machine.<br>
 - :ear: Sometimes I try to be a speaker and give talks at technology events.

 :heart: I like to: